paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/tools.rst

 :py:mod:`tracemalloc` is a useful module that can trace memory blocks allocate by Python.
 It is invasive and using it consumes a significant amount of memory itself.
-See :ref:`examples-trace_malloc` for a ``pymemtrace`` wrapper that makes this much more useful by report changes to Python's memory allocator..
+See :ref:`memory_leaks.pymemtrace.trace_malloc` for a ``pymemtrace`` wrapper that makes this much more useful by report changes to Python's memory allocator..

 .. index:: single: Memory Leaks; Third Party Python Tools